shenwei356/kmcp/docs/tutorial/profiling/index.md

 #### Searching on a computer cluster

+Update: We recommend analyzing one sample using one computer node, which is easier to setup up.

 Here, we split genomes of GTDB into 16 partitions and build a database for every partition, so we can use computer cluster to accelerate the searching.
 The genbank-viral genomes are also diveded into 4 partition.